 So, before you start thinking about things like keywords, website content, link building, and other SEO practices to help propel your website up on the search rankings, take care of the most basic information about your business—your NAP!

-Whether you manage a single local listing or hundreds, the consistency of your NAP data across the web can either help grow your business, or serve as a barrier to customer discovery.
-Find out right now if there are any accuracy issues with your NAP and speak with an SEO Specialist about how we can help you take control of your online brand across 60+ digital services through Sesame SEO Direct Powered by Yext, a powerful tool that manages the most important information about your business.
+Whether you manage a single local listing or hundreds, the consistency of your NAP data across the web can either help grow your business or serve as a barrier to customer discovery.
+Find out right now if there are any accuracy issues with your NAP and speak with an SEO Specialist about how we can help you take control of your online brand across 60+ digital services through Sesame SEO, which leverages a powerful tool that manages the most important information about your business.

 — John Lee, SEO Specialist, Sesame Communications